Stranger Things Tactics Page

 (Info that couldn’t fit and other clarifications.)

-Mode on the Intro Right Card (Mode Stacking): The right card may be confusing initially.
+Cubes and arrows on the Intro Right Card (Mode Stacking): The right card may be confusing initially.
 It was a challenge to make a visualization for this game because the stacking is so open.
 Essentially, follow the arrows to see what modes stack.
-Once you start a mode it will lock you out of starting a mode lower on the chain until you are out of that mode.
+Once you start a mode, it will lock you out of starting a mode lower on the chain until the above modes finish (for instance, you drain a multiball down to 1 ball).
 Also, you cannot stack more than one mode of the same kind.
-Eg.: Once a Chapter is started you cannot start (or progress towards) another Chapter until that mode has completed (either successfully or timed-out).
+Eg.: Once a Chapter is started, you cannot start (or progress towards) another Chapter until that mode has completed (either successfully or timed out).

 Right Card (Mode Stacking) Intermediate Tip: